energywebfoundation/ssi/apps/vc-api/docs/example-exchange-definitions/one-issuance-one-self-sign-exchange.md

 Use cases:

-1. Holder needs to present two VCs one issued by authority and a self signed credential which can be executed with exchange-definition of type `PresentationDefinition`.
+1. Holder needs to present a self signed credential to obtain another Verifiable Credential from Issuer (Authority), which can be executed with exchange-definition of type `PresentationDefinition`.

 `PresentationDefinition` exchange Definition.